salvalcantara/pid-tuning-bda58/src/pages/index.md

   - type: features_section
     features:
       - title: >-
-          “The book studies the design problem with emphasis on the simple and effective PID controller.
-The analytical method proposed by the book yields good performance, is motivated by a rigorous framework, and simplifies the design process as much as possible.
+          “The analytical method proposed by the book yields good performance, is motivated by a rigorous framework, and simplifies the design process as much as possible.
 This is the concern of engineers.”
         subtitle: 'Professor Weidong Zhang, Shanghai Jiao Tong University'
         image: images/weidong.jpg
         image_alt: Brandon Guidelines